cdaein/supercut/README.md

 ## Uninstall

-1. First, check whether it is installed as a global package: `npm ls -g`.
+1. First, check whether it is installed as a global package: `npm ls -g`
-2. If it is, uninstall with the command: `npm uninstall -g supercut`.
+2. If it is, uninstall with the command: `npm uninstall -g supercut`
 3. Remove the cloned folder.

 ## References